 You can set the state of the number lock on start up in ‘Input Devices’ – ‘Keyboard’.
 ‘Input Devices’ was called ‘Mouse and Keyboard’ until version 4.5.

 KDE 4.5 added a new feature that allows you to click on any empty area of a window and drag it around the screen.
 This can cause problems in some applications such as drawing or games.
 It can be turned off in Application Appearance – Style, use the Configure Widget Style button and select an alternative Drag option such as ‘Drag from Titlebar only’.
 In early versions you will need to run the “oxygen-settings” utility from Krunner or a terminal.

 Edit the Menu

 Right click on the menu (aka Kickoff) icon and select ‘Edit Applications’ (prior to 4.6 it was called by the more obvious Menu Editor).
+Select the menu item you want to edit and make the necessary changes.
 Simple as that.

 Right click on the menu icon and select Application Launcher Settings.
 In Fedora I change the icon to a KDE one.

 I also select to view the applications by name rather than by description.
 A handy option when you have multiple apps of one type, eg, browsers installed.

 If the widgets are unlocked you also have the option of choosing between a classic menu style and an application launcher.

 You can set an option in the menu to run an application as another user.
 One useful reason for this is to run a file manager or editor as root.
 Fedora doesn’t allow you to log in as root due to the potential security issues but there are a few jobs which must be done as root.
 This is one way to accomplish that.